 Reading is on the "honor system" and we ask that you help your kiddo to develop a daily reading routine with good-fit books and a well-lit, comfy reading spot away from distractions.
-At fall conferences, your kiddo brought home the Tower of Books wall poster, which is a fun (and optional) reading genre challenge.

 Level 2 students have typing homework to develop and support important keyboarding skills.
 Please practice at least 20 minutes per week on: Typing.com

 Every week, the math homework is to complete at least 30 minutes of math practice.

 - Recommended: Students can get valuable math practice with their Dreambox account.
 The Dreambox accounts offer an easy way to track math progress and feature assignments that are on-topic with what we are learning in class.